This Is How the Whole30 Diet Helped Me Lose 36 Pounds

 Benefits that go beyond weight loss

 While Whole30 has been a success story for my waistline, it has also been a success story for other aspects of my life.
 First, it changed my skin dramatically.
 I grew up with cystic acne in my late teens and early 20s.
 My skin is red and blotchy and has never been perfect.
-However, three weeks into Whole30, my mother looked across the dinner table at me and said, "Em, your skin is so clear.
-You look like you took ten years off your life."
+However, three weeks into Whole30, my mother looked across the dinner table at me and said, “Em, your skin is so clear.
+You look like you took ten years off your life.”
 She was right.
-The intake of all the healthy foods and the elimination of everything that was processed and bad for my system made my skin absolutely glow.
+The intake of all the healthy foods and the elimination of everything processed and bad for my system made my skin glow.
 It made my nails hard and a stunning shade of pink.
-My eyes were bigger and brighter.
+My eyes were brighter.